MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

 > To set up a payment method, go to [account.microsoft.com](https://account.microsoft.com/) and select **Payment & billing** > **Payment options** > **Add a payment option**.

 1. To open the [**Start** menu](holographic-home.md), perform a [Start gesture](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-gesture) or [bloom](hololens1-basic-usage.md) gesture on HoloLens (1st gen).
 1. Select the Microsoft Store app.
-Once the Store app opens:
+After the Store app opens:
-   1. Use the search bar to look for any desired applications.
+   1. Use the search bar to look for applications.
    1. Select essential apps or apps made specifically for HoloLens from one of the curated categories.
    1. On the top right of the Store app, select the **"..."** button and then select **My Library** to view any previously purchased apps.
 1. Select **Get** or **Install** on the application's page (a purchase may be required).

 ## Update Apps
-To update an app you have installed from the Microsoft Store, you can also update the same app from the Microsoft Store app.
+To update an app you installed from the Microsoft Store, you can update the app from the Microsoft Store app.
 For apps installed for the Microsoft Store for Business, you can also update those apps from the Microsoft Store for Business.
 1. To open the [**Start** menu](holographic-home.md), perform a [Start gesture](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-gesture) or [bloom](hololens1-basic-usage.md) gesture on HoloLens (1st gen).
 1. Select the Store app.
 1. Look to the top right of the Store app.